mechboardsguides/flashing-rp2040-promicro/readme.md

 Find the `uf2` file that produced in your `/qmk_firmware` folder on your computer.

 Plug in the controller holding the `BOOT` button.
 A folder called `RPI-RP2` should pop up.
+Some linux distros may need to manually mount the drive.

 Drag and drop the `uf2` file onto this `RPI-RP2` folder.
 It should automatically disconnect, then connect as a keyboard.